-We believe our cash as at October 31, 2015 is not sufficient to fund our contractual commitments over the next year and is not sufficient to fund our planned business operations over the next year.
+Our cash as at January 31, 2016 is not sufficient to fund our contractual commitments over the next year and is not sufficient to fund our planned business operations over the next year.
 We intend to raise additional capital.
 Any equity financing transaction would result in our existing common stockholders experiencing immediate dilution.
 Any financing transaction may contain unfavorable terms.
 If we raise additional funds, we may be required to relinquish rights to our products, or to grant licenses on terms that are not favorable to us.